Menu

 Guided Reading

-Guided Reading has been constantly evolving and changing over the past few years.
-Over the past academic year, we have created a weekly learning system and focused on VIPERS (see English guidance).
+For Guided Reading we have use a weekly learning system focused on VIPERS*see English guidance.
 It is essential that high quality texts are being used for Guided Reading sessions.
 On occasions the text you are using as part of your English planning may be appropriate to also use as your guided reading text.
-In addition, there are time where non-fiction texts related to your topic should be used.
+In addition, there are times where non-fiction texts related to your topic should be used.
 It is really important that you do not use TWINKLE as their level and use of language is not good quality and use of questioning is often incorrect therefore not supporting children in their reading skills.
-By September we are hoping to have a list of books that each year

 Science / Art / Computing timetabling